timglabisch/timglabisch.github.io/_drafts/2014-04-07-from-repository-to-domainmanager.md

 an application specific interface for your repository and use the interface in your application. later on you could refactor and just provide an repository with just the needed api.

+using repositories is the best practice if you write an application based on a crud model. building models the crud way shouldn't be a technical decision. there are applications that are very data driven. some people call this approach "anemic model". most of them share the opinion that this is an antipattern. from my point of view this isn't correct, it just depends on your application. in the wild you'll find application that are just dealing with raw data. just make sure that your application's domain is editing raw data - than the repository pattern and the anemic (anti-)pattern suits well for your application.

 ### ddd

 ## event sourcing